 - At gofossilfree.org you can find an organization in your local area.

 Share your findings with us!
-Look for this in our Instagram Highlights under "Eco Living" or answer the question prompts in your email message in order to show proof for earning the Energy badge or to earn enthusiasm points for the annual Energy Challenge!
+Look for this in our Instagram Highlights under "Eco Living" or answer the question prompts in an email message in order to show proof for earning the Energy Playbook Badge!

-Finally, don’t forget to request your Energy Badge by going to the Badge Submission Form and selecting the “Participate in Energy Insights and share your results!”
+Finally, don’t forget to request your Energy Badge by going to the Action Submission Form and selecting the “Participate in Energy Insights and share your results!”
 Playbook action!